 - To add more questions, click the Add button on the top-right of the Action Editor, then repeat Steps 5-10.

 NOTE: In case you make a mistake ordering the questions, position your cursor over the icon on a question, then drag it into the desired place within the form.
-This feature is disabled if you enable Conditional Questions on any question within the form.
+In the case of a Conditional Question, a warning will be displayed if reordering the questions will affect how the Form Action works.
+For more information, see Conditional Questions.

-- Once all questions are added, you may optionally enable scrolling on the form by clicking the icon on the top-right of the Action Editor, then clicking Enable scrolling.
+- Once all questions are added, you may optionally enable scrolling on the form by clicking the icon on the top-right of the Action Editor, then selecting Make All Qs on 1 Page.

-NOTE: If scrolling is enabled, all questions on the form are displayed continuously on the User Application.
-If scrolling is disabled, after answering a question, you have to click a button at the bottom right of the User Application to go to the next question.
+NOTE: All questions in a Form Action are displayed on a separate page by default.
+Thus, after answering a question, you have to click a button at the bottom right of the User Application to go to the next question.
+By keeping all Questions on a single page, all questions on the form are displayed continuously on the User Application.

 - Click the x button on the top-left to save your changes and close the Action Editor.